susam/devil/README.md

 another dubious choice for the Devil key.
 With this configuration, we can use `<left> x <left> f` and have Devil translate it to `C-x C-f`.

-To customize the special keys, translation rules, and repeatable keys, see the variables `devil-special-keys`, `devil-translations`, and `devil-repeatable-keys`, respectively.
+To customise the special keys, translation rules, and repeatable keys, see the variables `devil-special-keys`, `devil-translations`, and `devil-repeatable-keys`, respectively.